susam/uncap/README.md

 License
 -------
-This is free software.
-You are permitted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the MIT License.
-See [LICENSE.md][1] for the complete license.
+This is free and open source software.
+You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the MIT License.
+See [LICENSE.md][L] for details.

-This software is provided WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See [LICENSE.md][1] for the complete disclaimer.
+This software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
+See [LICENSE.md][L] for details.

-[1]: LICENSE.md
+[L]: LICENSE.md

 Support